rahul-gharat/dronahq-docs/docs/binding-data/data-queries/http-requests-curl.md

 ### Handling Response/failure

 While configuring Rest API/GraphQL Api/Database Query, there might be scenario where you want your connector response to execute failure flow instead of success flow on certain conditions, in such cases, you can define failure conditions.
-Know more about Faliure conditions from [here](/datasource-concepts/configuring-failure-conditions/)
+Know more about Failure conditions from [here](/datasource-concepts/configuring-failure-conditions/)